percona/pmm-doc/docs/details/dashboards/dashboard-manage-dashboards.md

 ## Setting custom Home Dashboard

+The home dashboard you set is the dashboard all the users will see after logging in to PMM UI.
+You can set the home dashboard for a server, an organization, a team, or your user account.

+### Set home dashboard for your organization

+PMM Admins can set the home dashboard for their organization as follows:

+1. Navigate to the dashboard that you want to set as the home dashboard.
+2. Click the star next to the dashboard title to mark the dashboard as a favorite.
+3. Hover your cursor over *Configuration*
+4. Click *Preferences*.
+5. In the Home Dashboard field, select the dashboard that you want to set as your home dashboard.
+6. Click *Save*.

 To set up your custom Home Dashboard:

 1. From the side menu, go to <i class="uil uil-apps"></i> *Dashboards > Browse* and select the dashboard you want to set as your home dashboard.